 Credits, 4 sem. hrs.
 Prerequisite(s): BIO 111 or CHE 141 or CHE 124 - Integrated Chemical Principles or equivalent or instructor's consent.

 Lecture/Lab/Field/Meeting: Lecture three hours a week.
 Laboratory three hours a week.

-An integrated study of the gross and microscopic structure and normal functions of the human organism, emphasizing basic biological principles.
-Course requirements include student oral presentation of case studies and Internet-based group projects.
+An integrated study of the gross and microscopic structures and normal functions of the human organism, emphasizing basic biological principles with a holistic human perspective.
+Topics to be covered include the cell, integumentary system, skeletal system, muscular system, and nervous system.